davidh216/RefrigeratorRecipes/FIREBASE_INTEGRATION_GUIDE.md

 ## Overview

 This guide documents the complete Firebase integration for the RefrigeratorRecipes application, covering recipes, meal planning, shopping lists, and recipe recommendations.
+The application uses Firebase 12.1.0 with Next.js 15.4.6 and React 19.1.0.

 ## Architecture